-Serve the tasty pork chops with boiled or mashed potatoes and sliced tomatoes for a delicious family meal.
+Serve these flavorful pork chops with boiled or mashed potatoes and sliced tomatoes for a delicious family meal.

 - 1 tablespoon olive oil